APImetrics/APIm-CLI/docs/org.md

 ## `apimetrics org invites create`

-Create an invite to the organisation
+Create an invite to the organization

 ```
 USAGE